andykilroy/mcast/README.md

 A command line tool to listen for or send multicast UDP datagrams.

-This was originally motivated by an occasion where people believed multicast was enabled on the network but was actually misconfigured.
+This was motivated by an occasion where multicast was not functioning on a network, but it wasn't obvious why.
+Since the sending application was sending UDP datagrams infrequently, it was difficult for a network engineer to tell why multicast receivers were not receiving datagrams.
+It would have been useful for the engineer to have a tool to trigger sends, or start up listening multicast clients, so that they had something to test with at the point the network was being configured.

 The tool acts as a means for a user to send test datagrams while a network admin is performing a packet capture, possibly on a different host/device to where the mcast tool is being invoked.